Carpenter Foreman Salary

 Popular Skills for Carpenter Foreman

-Carpenter Foremans seem to require a rather large skill set.
-Most notably, facility with Layout, Safety Compliance, and Team Leadership are correlated to pay that is significantly above average, leading to increases of 25 percent, 24 percent, and 12 percent, respectively.
-Skills that seem to negatively impact pay include Carpentry, Roofing Materials Installation, and People Management.
-Most people experienced in Blueprints also know Cabinetry Installation and Carpenter.
+Survey takers working as Carpenter Foremans report using a large range of professional skills.
+Most notably, facility with Layout, Safety Compliance, and Team Leadership are correlated to pay that is significantly above average, leading to increases of 37 percent, 20 percent, and 6 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Carpentry, Roofing Materials Installation, and People Management.
+It is often found that people who know Blueprints are also skilled in Cabinetry Installation and Carpenter.

 Pay by Experience Level for Carpenter Foreman